-While we envision providing an end-to-end consumer car-buying experience through our TrueCar+ offering that allows consumers to complete all steps of the car buying process, including: shopping for and selecting a car; applying for and receiving financing; exchanging a trade in vehicle; viewing all costs, taxes and fees associated with a new vehicle; and executing a retail installment contract for the vehicle, all from the TrueCar+ platform, there are a number of technical factors that may make this offering difficult or impossible to develop.
-For example, such an offering would likely only be effective if integrated into the software platforms already commonly used by dealers, a process which would require the third-party developers of such software platforms to cooperate with our own product development efforts, and such developers may view our offerings as competitive with their own or may not otherwise be incentivized to provide such cooperation.
+While we envision providing an end-to-end consumer car-buying experience through our TrueCar+ offering that allows consumers to complete all steps of the car buying process, including: shopping for and selecting a car; applying for and receiving financing; exchanging a trade in vehicle; viewing all costs, taxes and fees associated with a new vehicle; and executing a retail installment contract for the vehicle, all from the TrueCar+ platform, there are a number of technical factors that may make this offering difficult or impossible to develop at scale.
+For example, such an offering would likely only be effective if integrated into the software platforms already commonly used by a sufficient number of dealers, a process which would require the third-party developers of such software platforms to cooperate with our own product development efforts, and some such developers may view our offerings as competitive with their own or may not otherwise be incentivized to provide such cooperation.
 Further, providing consumers accurate and detailed pricing about a potential vehicle purchase requires developing sophisticated systems that properly account for factors such as rebates, financing terms and state and local taxes.
 Allowing for purchase documentation to be executed remotely or online also requires additional integration into existing dealer software and may be subject to differing legal requirements or restrictions depending on the jurisdiction.
 Creating an online car purchasing offering that is effective and attractive to both dealers and consumers requires overcoming these and other challenges.
 If we are unable to do so, the viability of our TrueCar+ product may be substantially impacted and our business, results of operations and prospects may suffer as a consequence.
-Further, we have previously stated that we expect to enable the first online purchase of a car through our TrueCar+ platform in the first half of 2024, but if we fall short of this projection, dealer and consumer confidence in our ability to deliver an end-to-end consumer experience through TrueCar+ may be negatively impacted and our business may be adversely affected.
-For more information about the risks associated with guidance related to our product development and other aspects of our business, see the risk factor entitled "We may fail to meet our publicly announced guidance or other expectations about our business and future operating results, which could cause our stock price to decline."